 Highly capable students who have a strong interest in and commitment to both engineering and music may apply to the McCormick School-Bienen School dual bachelor's degree program.
 Students accepted into this program may simultaneously earn a bachelor of science degree from the McCormick School and a bachelor of music or bachelor of arts in music degree from the Bienen School (BS/BMus or BS/BAMus).
-They must complete all McCormick School degree requirements, including at least 36 McCormick courses, as well as all Bienen School degree requirements, including at least 30 music courses, and a 15-quarter URR.
+In addition to the URR, they must complete all McCormick School degree requirements, including at least 36 McCormick courses, as well as all Bienen School degree requirements, including at least 30 music courses.
 Any field of study in engineering may be chosen, resulting in a bachelor of science degree in the chosen field.